keremkoseoglu/Guitar-Training-Remote/README.md

 You will notice that the content of some practices will be random as well, such as the chord or notes you need to work on.

+## Modifying instruments

+You can modify your desired instruments in model/guitar.py.

 ## Adding new practices

 The application builds the practice set completely automatically, based on